antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

 #### **Work on a Yatch.**

 If the cruise is too big for you, you might want to choose to travel with a yatch.
-Sometimes they pay and sometimes they don&#8217;t, but it is worth to have a look and see what they can offer you back while travelling for few months.
+Sometimes they pay and sometimes they don't, but it is worth to have a look and see what they can offer you back while travelling for few months.

 #### **Blogger.**